pokhrelsamir/Latest-Project/README.md

 # AcadStat — Student Result and Performance Analysis System

-A comprehensive **Academic Statistics System** built with **Django** for managing student records, academic performance, attendance, examinations, and institutional reporting.
+A comprehensive **AcadStat — Student Result and Performance Analysis System** built with **Django** for managing student records, academic performance, attendance, examinations, and institutional reporting.

 ---